-- 2.4.4 National Energy and Climate Plan (NECP) 2021-2030 (Department of Communications, Climate Action and Environment, 2020a).
+- 2.4.4 In addition, there are Sectoral Emissions Ceilings for key sectors, including electricity generation.
+The electricity sector has a sectoral ceiling for 2023 of 3MtCO2e (Government of Ireland 2022). - 2.4.5 National Energy and Climate Plan (NECP) 2021-2030 (Department of Communications, Climate Action and Environment, 2020a).
 The 2020 NECP incorporates all planned energy and climate policies and measures identified up to the end of 2019.
 It sets out in detail Ireland's objectives regarding the five EU energy dimensions (Decarbonisation (GHG emissions and removals, renewable energy), energy efficiency, energy security, internal energy market and research, innovation and competitiveness) together with planned policies and measures to ensure that these objectives are achieved.
-This strategy acknowledges the increasing role of natural gas in the energy mix for heat, transport and power generation including as a back up to intermittent power generation. - 2.4.5 'Ireland's Transition to a Low Carbon Energy Future 2015-2030' (Department of Communications, Climate Action and Environment, 2020b).
+This strategy acknowledges the increasing role of natural gas in the energy mix for heat, transport and power generation including as a back up to intermittent power generation. - 2.4.6 'Ireland's Transition to a Low Carbon Energy Future 2015-2030' (Department of Communications, Climate Action and Environment, 2020b).
 This White Paper considers Ireland's complete energy policy and European and International climate change objectives and agreements, as well as Irish social, economic and employment priorities.
-The paper confirms the need to enhance energy security and to provide a reliable supply of gas to meet demand as part of a sustainable energy transition to a low carbon future. - 2.4.6 National Mitigation Plan (Department of Communications, Climate Action and Environment, 2017).
-Ireland's first national mitigation plan sets out the Government's shared approach to reducing greenhouse gas emissions.
+The paper confirms the need to enhance energy security and to provide a reliable supply of gas to meet demand as part of a sustainable energy transition to a low carbon future.

-- 2.4.7 National Adaptation Framework (Government of Ireland, 2018a).
-Ireland's first national strategy "to reduce the vulnerability of the country to the negative effects of climate change and to avail of the positive impacts." - 2.4.8 National Planning Framework (Government of Ireland, 2018b).
+- 2.4.7 National Mitigation Plan (Department of Communications, Climate Action and Environment, 2017).
+Ireland's first national mitigation plan sets out the Government's shared approach to reducing greenhouse gas emissions. - 2.4.8 National Adaptation Framework (Government of Ireland, 2018a).
+Ireland's first national strategy "to reduce the vulnerability of the country to the negative effects of climate change and to avail of the positive impacts." - 2.4.9 National Planning Framework (Government of Ireland, 2018b).
 The national planning framework is a planning framework to guide development and investment over the coming years.
-It does not provide every detail for every part of the country; but empowers each region to lead in the planning and development of their communities, containing a set of national objectives and key principles from which more detailed and refined plans will follow. - 2.4.9 National Development Plan 2021 2030 (Government of Ireland 2021).
+It does not provide every detail for every part of the country; but empowers each region to lead in the planning and development of their communities, containing a set of national objectives and key principles from which more detailed and refined plans will follow. - 2.4.10 National Development Plan 2021 2030 (Government of Ireland 2021).
 The national development plan (NDP) states the urgency of the climate and biodiversity emergency, through a systematic climate and environmental assessment of all capital expenditure plans.
 This included impact on GHG emissions, contribution to climate resilience, water and air quality, waste, biodiversity and employment.
 The NDP states that every public investment project with a value above €20 million must conduct a full analysis on all the potential costs and benefits associated with that project.
 Each cost benefit analysis is required to incorporate a quantitative assessment of the net impact on greenhouse gas emissions.